 VE Day, or Victory in Europe Day, marks the day towards the end of World War Two when fighting against Nazi Germany came to an end in Europe.

-The holiday will form part of a three-day weekend of commemorative events across the UK.
+The holiday will form part of a three-day weekend of commemorative events.

 SCHOOL UNIFORM CHANGES

 The new King's School Uniform Guide is available on our website.